-A plot similar to Fig. 3.3 or Fig. 3.4 is produced containing some or all of the items potential, eigenvalues, eigenfunctions, and term scheme.
-Because the eigenvalues are found by a numerical search for the zeros in the determinant
+A plot similar to Fig. 3.3 is produced containing some or all of the items potential, eigenvalues, eigenfunctions, and term scheme.
+Because the eigenvalues are found by a numerical search for the zeros in the determinant D = D(E), a graph of the function D = D(E) can be shown as a further item.

-Fig. 3.4.
-Plot produced with descriptor Eigenstates in quasiperiodic potential on file lD_Bound_States.des
+Fig. 3.3.
+Plot produced with descriptor Eigenstates in step potential on file 1D-Bound_States.des